 - Details

-It sometimes happens that while repairing old antennas or searching for an antenna fault, the question of tube connections quality arises.
+It sometimes happens that while repairing old antennas or searching for an antenna fault, the question of connections between tube or in traps arises.
 A few tenths of Ohm in traps or in between tubes can already be a problem and lead to high losses.

 Measuring very low resistances is not easy with common multimeters, and if you have them it's sometimes difficult or risky to carry them on field.
 Often, we are in situations where we need to measure low resistances without any special equipement.(contests, fieldday, etc...)